 Cost of Living

-The average annual salary in Truro is typically lower than other major UK cities and Cornwall is a lot less expensive to live in than other UK counties, especially London.
+The average annual salary in Truro is typically lower than in other major UK cities and Cornwall is a lot less expensive to live in than other UK counties, especially London.
 The cost of living will depend on what you expect your additional outgoings to be.
 The most expensive outgoing will be on housing.
 However, Truro’s housing market offers a lot more property for the price you pay when compared to London.
 Truro is one of the most cost-effective places to live in the entire county.
 This includes everything from rent to clothing, eating out, leisure facilities and grocery costs.

 Due to the increased popularity of the area house prices in Truro have risen over the last few years but remain low in comparison to other UK cities.
 The average house price now stands at approximately £315,000 but the rising cost is promising for the local economy.

-Renting a property before buying will ensure that you are certain on the area that you want to live in before committing.
+Renting a property before buying will ensure that you are certain about the area that you want to live in before committing.
 A three-bedroom apartment in the city centre will cost approximately £1,162 per month and outside the city will cost approximately £850.00 per month.

 We suggest contacting a local real estate agent who will be able to source the best properties that are suited to your requirements.

 Truro offers easy and reliable transport links to other counties outside of Cornwall.
-You can travel to London by a direct train in just over four hours, so if you are required there for business or pleasure you can be there and back in the same day.
+You can travel to London by direct train in just over four hours, so if you are required there for business or pleasure you can be there and back on the same day.
 Truro is also close to major A roads and motorways, so you are in easy access to neighbouring towns, which is perfect for exploring nearby attractions on offer.

 Please note, that this job is no longer available.